usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-error-pages-static-files/step3/info.md

 >wait until the Core WAAP pod is running before trying to access the API in the next step (otherwise you'll get a HTTP 502 response)!

-Continue accessing the petstore API now (or consider the hidden solution in case you were not successful).
+Continue accessing the example company website now (or consider the hidden solution in case you were not successful).

 <details>
 <summary>solution</summary>